 HOTEL, CITY, AND TRAVEL

 Nestled in one of downtown Boston's most celebrated neighborhoods, The Westin Copley Place, Boston, welcomes guests with modern accommodations and signature touches.
 The AAA Four-Diamond hotel is located in the Back Bay area, near Copley Square - steps away from fine dining destinations and upscale clothing stores in the popular Copley Place shopping mall.
 Boston Symphony Hall, Fenway Park, and other top attractions are within easy reach.

 Join us at the Westin Copley Place for the 2021 ASCLD Symposium!
 Rooms are available for $264 per night plus taxes and fees.
 Rooms will sell out quickly, so book early!
-As of May 24th, the hotel is sold out on on Thursday, August 26th.
+As of May 24th, our room block is sold out on online on August 27th and 28th.
 To secure a room night for this night, please call the hotel directly at 617-262-9600 to make your reservation.
 Be sure to mention ASCLD to get the group discount code!